fntneves/laravel-transactional-events/README.md

 broadcast(new App\Event\TicketsOrdered) // Using broadcast() helper method
 ```

-Even if you are using queues, they will still work because this package does not change the core behavior of the event dispatcher.
-However, they will be enqueued as soon as the active transaction succeeds.
+Even if you are using queues, they will still work smothly because this package does not change the core behavior of the event dispatcher.
+They will be enqueued as soon as the active transaction succeeds.
 Otherwise, they will be discarded.

-**Reminder:** Events are considered as transactional when they are dispatched within transactions.
+**Reminder:** Events are considered transactional when they are dispatched within transactions.
 When an event is dispatched out of transactions, they bypass the transactional layer.

 ## Configuration

 The following keys are present in the configuration file:

-The transactional behavior of events can be enabled or disabled by changing the following property:
+The transactional behavior can be enabled or disabled by changing the following property:
 ```php
 'enable' => true
 ```